infobip/oneapi-pharo-smalltalk/README.md

 These are file-outs of packages which can be filed-in into the image using File Browser component.
 Before loading the source code make sure to load the dependencies!

 - [Zinc](https://github.com/svenvc/zinc) HTTP client - the library depends on Zinc HTTP client components (examples use also HTTP server) which should already be present in this Pharo release.
 You might want to update to the newest version as it is constantly improving.
-- [NeoJSON] (https://github.com/svenvc/docs/blob/master/neo/neo-json-paper.md) - JSON is handled using this small library which **is not** present in this release.
+- [NeoJSON] (https://github.com/svenvc/docs/blob/master/neo/neo-json-paper.md) - JSON is handled using this small library which **is not** present in this Pharo release.
 You can use configuration browser to load it.

 ## Usage examples